FHieser/MetadataProxy/README.md

 ### Run Project

-Navigate to the folder, where the files reside, then:
+Navigate to the folder, where the ->index.js<- file resides, then:
 ```
 node .
 ```